sck1111/sjtu-Advanced-Neural-Networks-Assignment/README.md

 Conclusion

-The evaluation of DCGAN, VAE, and WGAN-GP revealed strengths and weaknesses of each model.
+This comprehensive evaluation of various generative models across multiple datasets highlights the strengths and weaknesses of each model.
 StyleGAN2 and Diffusion Models generally outperformed the others in terms of IS, FID, PSNR, and SSIM, while VAE lagged behind due to its inherent limitations.
 The analysis and visualization of results help in understanding the performance and guiding further improvements in generative model research.
+Future research should focus on addressing the challenges of mode collapse, improving evaluation metrics, and enhancing the scalability and efficiency of generative models.